makebacappiello/product-feedback-app/README.md

 1. Build the frontend in the `client` folder, according to the [Figma designs](https://www.figma.com/design/ffyUs0kcwOG0gpe8N4BzYL/Product-Management-App?node-id=0-1&p=f&t=kSc9d10uZiSGCOFD-0).
 Users should be able to:

    - View all product suggestions
-   - Submit a new product suggestions by filling out a form
+   - Submit a new product suggestion by filling out a form
    - Receive form validations when trying to submit a new suggestion
    - Filter suggestions by category
    - When there are no suggestions for the currently selected filter, show the "There is no feedback" screen